Blueberry Sweet Rolls with Lemon Glaze.

 Pastries, jumbo muffins, buttermilk pancakes, gooey cinnamon rolls, french toast, crumb-filled coffee cake, granola parfaits, buttery croissants, veggie omelets, coffee, coffee, and more coffee.
 Oh, and these and these.
 And when it’s breakfast-for-dinner night?
 Forget about it.
 It feels like Christmas and my birthday all in one day.
-Couldn’t be happier!
+Does it get any better?

 You’ll find that the typical sweet roll or homemade bread recipe requires two rises – a first rise of about 1-2 hours, then a second rise for another two hours or overnight.
 I developed a sweet roll recipe that bypasses the first rise all together.
 With a growing to-do list everyday, I am always looking for ways to cut down time on recipes without sacrificing taste or texture.

 Since the blueberries are frozen, they will make the dough cold after you fill it, cut into rolls, and allow to rise.
 Even though this recipe is developed from my Easy Cinnamon Roll dough, today’s rolls will take longer to rise since the dough is cold as a result of the blueberries.
-The rise time is about 2 hours (using Red Star Platinum yeast).
-Still much shorter than most typical recipes!
+Does that make sense?
+The rise time is about 2 hours.
+Still much shorter than most typical recipes.

 - 3 Tablespoons granulated sugar

 - 1 packet Red Star Platinum Yeast or any instant yeast (1 packet = 2 and 1/4 teaspoons)1

 - 1 large egg, at room temperature

 - 1 and 1/3 cups (225g) frozen blueberries, not thawed2

 - 1 teaspoon cornstarch

 - Juice from 1 large lemon3